hoaproject/Contributions-Symfony-ConsoleBridge/README.md

 ### Formatter

-`Hoathis\SymfonyConsoleBridge\Formatter\OutputFormatterStyle` will let you do everything you were able to do with the native `symfony/console` style with some more things:
+`Hoathis\SymfonyConsoleBridge\Formatter\OutputFormatterStyle` will let you do everything you were able to do with the native `symfony/console` formatter with some more cool things:

 * Supports `xterm-8color` color names
 * Supports `xterm-256color` color codes
 * **Automatically translates hex color codes**
 * Supports text styling (normal, bold, underlined, blink and inverse)

-To use those new `OutputFormatterStyle`, you the usual API :
+To use those new `OutputFormatterStyle`, use the usual API :

 ```php
 <?php